atul-bs/docs/vercel-ai-final.md

 - Provider-agnostic — no hardcoded provider list
 - Works for both CJS and ESM out of the box
 - Trade-off: user adds one line `Observe.wrapVercelAI(ai)` instead of zero.
 Same pattern as Braintrust's `wrapAISDK(ai)`.

+**Lesson learned:** The original plan proposed zero-config auto-tracing by patching ESM standalone function exports.
+ESM bindings are immutable live references — they cannot be replaced from outside the module.
+This was the single biggest architectural miss in the project.
+See `references/sdk-instrumentation-lessons.md` §1a.

 ### D2.
 Per-LLM-call `doGenerate` / `doStream` spans (added later)